Skip to main content

 Define Leg Locking: Understanding the Mechanism

 Leg locking can be a frustrating and painful experience, defined by the temporary immobilization of the joint, making it difficult to bend or straighten.
-This immobilization often stems from mechanical issues within the joint, like torn cartilage or loose bone fragments, or conditions such as plica syndrome.
+This immobilization often stems from mechanical issues within the joint, like loose cartilage or loose bone fragments, or conditions such as plica syndrome.
 Our joints are designed for movement, but when something goes wrong, it can feel like they’re suddenly ‘locked,’ leaving you in a state of immobility that’s often accompanied by discomfort or pain.

-- Degenerative tears, which are more common in those over 40
+1. Degenerative tears, which are more common in those over 40

-- Acute injuries that can happen during sports or even daily activities
+2. Injuries that can happen during sports or even daily activities

 Explore Causes of Leg Locking: Structural and Mechanical Factors